onejeuu/sc-file/README.md

 # SC FILE

-Library and Utility for converting encrypted stalcraft game files, such as models and textures into well-known formats.
+Utility and Library for decoding and converting stalcraft assets files, such as models and textures into well-known formats.

-You can use executable utility from [Releases](https://github.com/onejeuu/sc-file/releases) page.
+You can use executable from [Releases](https://github.com/onejeuu/sc-file/releases) page.

 > [!WARNING]
 > Do not use game assets directly.